nguyenquocduongqnu/nguyenquocduongqnu.github.io/_posts/2022-05-09-RNN-LSTM-GRU.markdown

 comments: true
 mathjax: true
 priority: -700
-title: “RNN, LSTM and GRU tutorial”
+title: “RNN, LSTM and GRU”
-excerpt: “This tutorial covers the RNN, LSTM and GRU networks that are widely popular for deep learning in NLP.”
+excerpt: “The RNN, LSTM and GRU networks that are widely popular for deep learning in NLP.”
 date: 2022-05-09 12:00:00
 ---
 ### Recurrent Neural Network (RNN)